la2050/archive/_projects/2015/ambassador-bird-l-a-s-diversity-ambassador.md

     Broadway and Theme Parks.
 Approximately $30,000 for a custom kevlar-molded costume (which has superior durability).
 GR Print -- Los Angeles printer of stickers and promotional materials.
 Approximately $5000.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >-
-    $100,000.
-As Los Angeles is the entertainment capital of the world, we intend to seek donations of talent and material (costumes from the Disney costume shop, for example) to support this project.
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': >-
-    Costume: $30,000 - includes design, molds (for future replacements), administrative expenses.
-Souvenir stickers: $5000 - includes design of one L.A.-themed sticker.
-E-commerce (to sell licensed merchandise): $15,000 - includes design of merchandise and one website.
-Other design and
-    administration: $50,000 - includes professional mascot actor, personal appearance coordinator, management.
   How do you plan to scale the success of your proposal?: >-
     Once one mascot costume is made and a personal appearance schedule is set, it is simple to create multiple costumes (due to the kevlar process) and